What is Negative SEO

 If you haven’t already, sign into the Google Search Console and set up your website for monitoring.
 Make sure to set up email alerts, so you are notified if and when Google notices something wrong with your website.
 The Google Search Console will let you know if:

-Using this alongside Google Analytics can help getting a better look at the big picture of your website activity.
+Using this alongside Google Analytics can help to get a better look at the big picture of your website activity.

 Pay Attention to Site Speed